Tanzania votes for president amid fears of violence, fraud

 Tanzania votes for president amid fears of violence, fraudNew

-NAIROBI, Kenya (AP) — Voters in Tanzania are going to the polls for a presidential election that the opposition warns is already deeply compromised by manipulation and deadly violence.
+DODOMA, Tanzania (AP) — Voters in Tanzania are going to the polls for a presidential election that the opposition warns is already deeply compromised by manipulation and deadly violence.
 The populist President John Magufuli seeks a second five-year term in one of Africa’s most populous and fastest-growing economies.
-The United Nations human rights office and others say his government has stifled media, civil society and opposition voices.
-His top opposition challenger is Tundu Lissu, a survivor of an assassination attempt in 2017 who returned from exile earlier this year to campaign.
-Fewer major election observers will be watching the vote.
+The United Nations human rights office and others say his government has stifled dissenting voices, and a regional watchdog warns that security forces have created a “climate of fear.”
+The top opposition challenger is Tundu Lissu, who survived an assassination attempt in 2017 and returned from exile earlier this year.
+Fewer major election observers will be watching.